pnnl/FlowForecaster/README.md

-**About (Summary)**: To enable high quality scheduling decisions, FlowForecaster automatically inferrs detailed and interpretable scaling models for a large class of important distributed scientific workflows from only a few empirical directed acyclic property graphs (3--5).
+**About (Summary)**: To enable high quality scheduling decisions, FlowForecaster automatically infers detailed and interpretable scaling models for a large class of important distributed scientific workflows from only a few empirical directed acyclic property graphs (3--5).